Preventing Colorectal Cancer

 Cigarette crossed out on a "no smoking" poster

-Avoid tobacco use and moderate alcohol consumption.
+Avoid tobacco use and alcohol consumption.

 Three Aspirins